andersbuanes/inf226-assignment-2/README.md

 ## Questions
 ### Threat Model

-- Secret key is not random and stored directly in code
-    - Easier to find session cookies which enables session hijacking
+- Secret key is not random and stored directly in code.
+This makes it easier for an attacker to find session cookies and hijack a session.
-+ User data was stored directly in the source code.
+- User data was stored directly in the source code.
 This increases the risk of an attacker obtaining sensitive information.
-- Data was stored in the database using string concatenation.
-This makes SQLi very likely.
+- Data was stored in the database using string concatenation which exposes the application to SQLi.
-+ When searching for messages, data is added to the DOM using <code>innerHtml</code>. <code>innerHtml</code> is unsafe and if the data is not escaped it exposes the application to XSS attacks.
+- When searching for messages, data is added to the DOM using <code>innerHtml</code>. <code>innerHtml</code> is unsafe and if the data is not sanitized it exposes the application to XSS attacks.
-- Most routes are not protected meaning login is not required to access pages.
+- Most routes are not protected meaning login is not required to access these pages.
 This allows attackers to obtain information they should not have access to.
-+ Using URL parameter to redirect
+- Using URL parameter to redirect
     - Enables option for CSRF attacks
 - private messages are not private -> access control / authorization (?)
-+ No authentication
+- No authentication is in place.
+Password is not checked on login.
-- Input is not validated
+- Input is not validated.

 ### What can an attacker do?
 - Access information they are not authorized to see